Jeremy Pena Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The Angels have the 15th-ranked team ERA across all MLB pitching staffs (4.25).
+- The Angels have the 17th-ranked team ERA across all league pitching staffs (4.27).

-- Angels pitchers combine to rank 14th in baseball in home runs allowed (62 total, 1.1 per game).
+- Angels pitchers combine to allow 62 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- Detmers gets the start for the Angels, his 10th of the season.
-He is 0-4 with a 4.93 ERA and 58 strikeouts through 45 2/3 innings pitched.
+- Ohtani (5-1 with a 2.91 ERA and 90 strikeouts in 65 2/3 innings pitched) gets the start for the Angels, his eighth of the season.

-- His most recent appearance was on Saturday against the Miami Marlins, when the lefty went five innings, surrendering three earned runs while allowing 10 hits.
+- In his most recent outing on Sunday against the Miami Marlins, the right-hander threw six innings, allowing one earned run while surrendering six hits.

-- The 23-year-old has a 4.93 ERA and 11.4 strikeouts per nine innings in nine games this season, while allowing a batting average of .280 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.